realm/realm-dotnet/internals/RealmAPIdocBuilding.md

 * `pages` tab
 * `classes` tab
+* `classlist` tab

 The nested tabs under the `classes` tab were moved out to appear directly under `navindex`.

 The Class Index is not generated, using the Doxygen configuration, because its role was adequately covered by the Class List.
 The index is of little use for such a simple API.

+Similarly, we disable the graphical Class Hierarchy so that the textual version is seen immediately.